Alcidespb24/RAG/output.md

 # § 162.502 [Reserved]

 # § 162.504 Compliance requirements for the implementation of the standard unique health plan identifier.

-(c) If appropriate, deactivate an NPI upon receipt of appropriate information concerning the dissolution of the health care provider that is an organization, the death of the health care provider who is an individual, or other circumstances justifying deactivation.

-(d) If appropriate, reactivate a deactivated NPI upon receipt of appropriate information.

-(e) Not assign a deactivated NPI to any other health care provider.

-(f) Disseminate NPS information upon approved requests.

-(g) Assign an NPI to a subpart of a health care provider on request if the identifying data for the subpart are unique.

-(3) Disclose its NPI, when requested, to any entity that needs the NPI to identify that covered health care provider in a standard transaction.

-(4) Communicate to the NPS any changes in its required data elements in the NPS within 30 days of the change.

-(5) If it uses one or more business associates to conduct standard transactions on its behalf, require its business associate(s) to use its NPI and other NPIs appropriately as required by the transactions that the business associate(s) conducts on its behalf.

-(6) If it has been assigned NPIs for one or more subparts, comply with the requirements of paragraphs (a)(2) through (a)(5) of this section with respect to each of those NPIs.

 HIPAA Administrative Simplification Regulation Text